SiliconLabs/wisun-br-linux/README.md

 ## Compile

-The project depends on libnl-3-dev, libnl-route-3-dev and optionally to libpcap.
-For the build, you will need `cmake`.
-We also encourage use of Ninja as `cmake` back-end.
+The build requires `libnl-3-dev`, `libnl-route-3-dev`, `cmake` and optionally to `libpcap`.
+We also encourage the use of Ninja as `cmake` back-end.

-On Debian and its derivatives, you can install the necessary dependencies with:
+On Debian and its derivatives, install the necessary dependencies with:

     sudo apt-get install libnl-3-dev libnl-route-3-dev libpcap-dev cmake ninja-build

-Then you can compile with:
+Then, compile with:

     cmake -G Ninja .
     ninja

-And finally, you may install the service with:
+And finally, install the service with:

     ninja install

-Note that no scripts for any start-up service are provided for now.
+> No script for any start-up service is provided for now.

 ## Launch